pvdz/zeparser3/tests/testcases/await/await_as_arg_default/argless_await/non-arrow/generator_class_method.md

 Parsed with the module goal.

 `````
-throws: Parser error!
+throws: Tokenizer error!
-  Cannot use `await` as var when goal=module but found `await` outside an async function
+    Was looking for a character that starts an expression, found `)` (41 / 0x29) instead

 class x {*f(foo = await){}}
                        ^------- error